 A few weeks ago, the CEO of Twitter, Jack Dorsey, took the stage at an unusual event in San Francisco, with virtually every Twitter employee in attendance.
-Looking down at his phone, he read aloud some direct messages he'd been trading with Elon Musk--inviting Musk to speak, in fact, at that very event.

 Twitter wouldn't comment beyond Dorsey's remarks, and my efforts to reach Musk via both Tesla and SpaceX went unanswered.
 But two things are very clear.